Debugging Clock

 However, as discussed in the permanent clock’s post, adding a (or a combination of) bypass diode(s) between pin 7 and pin 6 can allow duty cycles of 50% and below.
 The slightly imbalanced duty cycle resulting from the absence of such a modification is more than acceptable for the debugging clock.

 The 555 datasheet suggests adding a 10nf capacitor between pin 5 and ground, to reduce noise.
-As can be seen from the schematic, pin 5 is directly connected to the top node of the voltage divider, thereby setting the reference voltage for the comparator.
+Pin 5 is directly connected to the top node of the voltage divider and therefore sets the reference voltage for the comparator.
 Attaching a bypass capacitor to this pin helps keep the voltage level steady, and makes the timer more reliable.

 Monostable Multivibrator with 555

-The astable output on the debugging clock is used as the ongoing/permanent clock would: To keep the CPU running continuously.
+The astable output lets the debugging clock run the CPU continuously, similar to a normal system clock.
 However, the point of a debugging clock is to mainly allow single, manual pulses.

 A push button, by itself, can be used to tie the reference voltage to the clock node/input of the CPU.
 The problem here is that when pressing the button, its switch can unexpectedly close and open more times than intended.
-Just like in wristwatches with clicky buttons, where a single button press can sometimes result in multiple increments in the displayed time due to mechanical bounces of the button’s internal contacts.
+Just like in wristwatches with clicky buttons,one button press can sometimes advance the displayed time by several steps because the button’s internal contacts bounce.

 Working Principle

-Upon pressing the button, pin 2 essentially gets connected to ground, activating C2.
-With C2 ON, the output goes HIGH, and the transistor turns OFF, initiating the capacitor’s charging process.
+Upon pressing the button, pin 2 gets connected to ground, and activates C2.
+With C2 ON, the output goes HIGH, the transistor turns OFF, and initializes the capacitor’s charging process.

 This turns the transistor ON and restarts the cycle.